Why is Pilgrimage to the Holy Land Important?

 However, if there is no pilgrimage organised locally, it can be difficult to know where to start to look for one.
 FHL are seeking to fill this gap by making our website the ‘go to’ resource for information on pilgrimages to the Holy Land.

-The list below seeks to show pilgrimages that are still taking bookings, and is presented according to the date of departure.
+The list below seeks to identify pilgrimages that are still taking bookings, and is presented according to the date of departure.
+Whilst FHL do not make specific recommendations, our list is designed to be a good place for the 'would be pilgrim' to start their own their investigations.
 We would encourage supporters to review this list and, if they wish to find out more, they should look at the detailed information shown here and make contact with the pilgrimage organisers for more information.

 To see a print friendly list of Holy Land tour operators please click here .

 |Date of departure||No. of nights||Dept. Airport||Lead organisation/location|

 |14/11/2018||8||Heathrow||The Very Revd Paul Kennington|

 |28/11/2018||9||Heathrow||Rt Revd Dominic Walker & The Very Revd Lister Tonge|